 Size and Weight of Type Species

 The exact size and weight are not well-documented due to the limited number of fossils available.
-However, based on the size of its skull and comparisons with related species, it is estimated that it was a small dinosaur, likely measuring around 10 to 11 feet in length.
+However, based on the size of its skull and comparisons with related species, it is estimated that it was a small dinosaur.
+Its estimated that Stygimoloch was around 10 to 11 feet in length, around 5 feet tall at the hips, and weighed about 180-200 lbs.

 The Dinosaur in Detail